Tech-Modernization/helmfile-infra/README.md

 Additional kubernetes cluster including on-prem Anthos, Azure, AWS and others can be accommodated with minimal effort.

+Instructions are provided on setuping up k8s cluster using [terraformcloud.md](terraformcloud.md)

 ## Prerequisites (mac)

 ```bash